 To boil it down to the simple math, you simply consider the cost of 7.65% and compare it to the cost of payroll services.
 Thus, if you pay a Nanny/Worker $10,000 during the year, it would cost you an additional $765 that you would have otherwise deducted from their pay using a traditional payroll method like Option A & B. However, if your payroll service cost you $800 during the year, you would be better off to stick with Option C (holding all other factors constant).

-But remember, in the end, you still need to file Schedule H on your own, or with your Accountant/CPA preparing your tax return because you skipped the typical payroll reports.
+Remember, in the end, you still need to file Schedule H on your own.
+You could have have your Accountant/CPA preparing your tax return do it because you skipped the typical payroll reports.

 You may presume you can pay your nanny, landscaper, or maid “under the table” and it’s no big deal.
 They just want cash and don’t care…so you may think?
 However, there are several major concerns you may not foresee.

 What if after your ‘worker’ leaves, they may file for unemployment, or for student aid to attend college, or may even want to file a tax return to get a loan.
-All of a sudden you are tagged by a State or Federal agency and that’s when the audit starts.
+All of a sudden the State or Federal agency tags you and that’s when the audit starts.
 Now you need to buckle up for penalties and interest on the amount of tax you should have been paying in the first place.

 However, that may be the least of your worries.
-What happens if your household employee ends up getting hurt on your property and you should have been paying for Workers Compensation Insurance.
-Now you could be personally liable for a personal injury without any insurance company to back you up and you’re living in a nightmare.
+What happens if your household employee ends up getting hurt on your property?
+Well it depends on if you have been paying for Workers Compensation Insurance.
+You could be personally liable for a personal injury without any insurance company to back you up.
+Then you’re living in a nightmare.

-Sadly no. Remember, this is not a business you are running, it’s a service to help you in your personal life.
-I realize that having a nanny or a maid may be an absolute necessity in your life, but the IRS sees it as a luxury and certainly not a ‘business operation’, or a ‘business expense’.
+Sadly, the answer is no. Remember, this is not a business you are running, it’s a service to help you in your personal life.
+I realize that having a nanny or a maid may be an absolute necessity in your life.
+However the IRS sees it as a luxury and certainly not a ‘business operation’, or a ‘business expense’.

 If you are looking to take advantage of the Child Tax Credit, payments to a Nanny typically wouldn’t qualify for this.
 To learn more about the many changes with this credit, see the IRS User Guide and Child Tax Credit Update Portal.